-Diaper showers are a wonderful blessing whether the diapers are disposable or cloth.
-However, if you or your friend knows they will be using cloth diapers, there's something amazing in opening package after package of colorful, cloth diaper fluff and patterns, knowing they will never run out.
+Diaper showers are a wonderful blessing, whether the diapers are disposable or cloth.
+However, if you know that you want to use cloth diapers, there's something amazing in opening package after package of colorful, cloth diaper fluff and patterns, knowing they will never run out.
 Throwing a cloth diaper baby shower can be laundry-loads of fun.

-Here are some fun ideas and ways you can help bring your cloth diaper dreams true.
+Here are some fun ideas and ways you can help your cloth diaper dreams come true.

 Fit it in Theme